Don’t have time to read the whole guide right now?

 29. Learn from the experience

-So, the game is finished, the gaming influencer has posted their video and people are watching it.
+So, the game is finished, the game influencer has posted their video and people are watching it.

 Sure, you can sit back and relax.
 Mission complete, right?